 Florida Average Auto Insurance Rates

-When shopping for a new policy, it’s a good idea to look at how your state’s average insurance rates rank against the rest of the country.
+When shopping for a new policy, it’s a good idea to look at how the cost of premiums in your state compare to the rest of the country.
 It can help you find out how much you can expect to pay.
 Note: your state’s average rates don’t mean you’ll pay that much.
 Even so, the location of your home is a rate factor.
 How much you end up paying depends on many other factors, too, such as:

 - Driving record